bichanw/plexon2nwb/README.md

 ## Project Description

+- convert extracellular electrophysiology data recorded by Plexon recording system to NWB data format
 <!-- Add a short paragraph describing the project. -->

 ## Objectives
-- Learn how to convert plexon data into NWB
+- Create a package that will convert .pl2 file, which usually inludes ecephys spike data, LFP data, experiment event data into a full NWB file.
 <!-- Briefly describe the objectives of your project.
 What would you like to achive?-->

 <!-- 1.
 Objective A. Describe it in 1-2 sentences.-->